Hog Island (Wisconsin): Bird reservation

 In 1912 there were 56 federal bird reserves, which were all created by executive orders following the recommendation of the Department of the Interior to the President.
 They were "regarded as in all essential particulars reservations of public lands for public use or other purposes" and were created under the authority of the 1906 law introduced by John F. Lacey, which followed his earlier Lacey Act of 1900.
 The 1906 act forbade anyone to kill birds, take eggs, or to "willfully disturb" birds upon the reservations, "except under such rules and regulations as the Secretary of Agriculture may from time to time prescribe".
 The reservations were administered under the direction of the Bureau of Biological Survey of the Department of Agriculture.

 Another similar effort similar to the 1908 attempt was made in the autumn of 1912 by Dean H. L. Russell and C. R. Van Hise, the chairman of the Conservation Commission of Wisconsin.
 Their effort focused on locating and protecting the breeding grounds of the American herring gull.
-They gathered signatures and affidavits from Door County landowners near gull nesting areas, using federal forms provided by the General Land Office.
+They gathered signatures and affidavits from Door County landowners near gull nesting areas, using federal forms provided by the United States General Land Office.
 The Conservation Commission forwarded their paperwork along with its own urging to the U.S. Biological Survey officials.
 Their efforts secured Executive Order 1678 on January 9, 1913, which set aside Spider Island and Gravel Island as the Gravel Island Reserve.

 The intention for the islands was that they would eventually become nesting areas for Caspian terns, shore birds, and herons in addition to gulls.
 Another purpose of the reserves was to please the many bird-lovers in the state and to aid farmers, since these birds eat insect pests and rodents.
 An additional purpose was to improve the human public health of the lake and shore communities where the birds would act as beneficial scavengers.
 Additional efforts in favor of the reservation were made by T. S. Palmer of the U.S. Biological Survey and by people in a variety of Wisconsin communities who recorded bird observations in 1912.

 In 1926, volunteers William I. Lyon of Waukegan, Illinois, George Lyon, and Clark Miller banded birds at Hog Island and other islands in the county.
 They recorded data and sent it to the U.S. Biological Survey.
 In 1930, volunteers William I. Lyon and Clark Miller of Racine visited "the many small islands surrounding Washington island" and altogether banded around 1,000 gulls and Caspian terns.
 The two men were part of a large bird banding project coordinated by the U.S. Biological Survey involving 1,800 people.
 Birds on islands along the peninsula were banded by Ephraim residents.